Professional responsibility

 Professional responsibility is a set of duties within the concept of professional ethics for those who exercise a unique set of knowledge and skill as professionals.

 Professional responsibility applies to those professionals making judgments, applying their unique skills, and reaching informed decisions for, or on behalf, of others, as professionals.
 Professionals must be seen to exercise due care and responsibility in their areas of specialisation – known as professions.

-What makes professionals unique, is that the general public would not ordinarily be expected know in detail the skills and knowledge of a professions independently.
+What makes professionals unique, is that the general public would not ordinarily be expected to know in detail the skills and knowledge of a profession independently.